 Irish Writers Centre Cavan Literary Programme

 As part of the Irish Writers Centre’s national brief, the centre is delighted to be working with Cavan County Council in such a comprehensive way to deliver our services to local writers in the Cavan area.
-The IWC Cavan Literary Programme will be launched on Wednesday 17 May 2017 at 6pm in the Townhall Arts Space Cavan.
+The IWC Cavan Literary Programme was launched on Wednesday 17 May 2017 at 6pm in the Townhall Arts Space Cavan.

 Courses offered by the Irish Writers Centre Cavan Literary Programme